Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

   sth_data$ticketUsage <- as.vector(ticket_use)
 ```

 The function `f_calculate_ticket_use` uses the `runif()` function that produces a random number on a uniform distribution based on a minimum and maximum value.
-These numbers are also hardcoded so that we can produce specific patterns.
+These numbers are also hard-coded so that we can produce specific patterns.

 ```r